 Three schemes may be selected: a scheme based on the interpolation of tabulated values (2D photolysis), and two different versions of the online Fast-J scheme.
-The code currently contains both the original Fast-J scheme (Wild et al. (2000) which is only suitable for the troposphere and also Fast-JX (Neu et al.

-(2007), Prather (2012)) which has an extended wavelength range suitable for stratospheric conditions.
-The choice of scheme is set on the follow on panel PHOTO from the main UKCA window.
+The code currently contains both the original Fast-J scheme (Wild et al. (2000) which is only suitable for the troposphere and also Fast-JX (Neu et al. (2007), Prather (2012)) which has an extended wavelength range suitable for stratospheric conditions.
+The choice of scheme is set in the main UKCA namespace in rose edit.